Deploying a learning analytics solution in your organization can bring major benefits.

 Initially, organizations beginning their analytics journey may find embedded solutions to be sufficient.
 They are easy and quick to get started with, and staff will already be familiar with the interface.
 This can help build some early traction as the organization is building out its core analytics skillset.

 Over time, however, most organizations find that embedded tools are not robust enough to provide the analytics capabilities they require.
 At that point, they might want to consider a dedicated platform solution that will allow them to integrate and analyze data from multiple sources.

-Once an organization has determined it needs a platform solution, it has to decide how to implement it.
-In part 2 of this article, we will examine the three main ways to implement a learning analytics platform.
-Stay tuned!
+Once an organization has determined the platform solution they need, they have to decide how to implement it.
+In part 2 of this blog, we will examine the three main ways to implement a learning analytics platform.